We may earn affiliate commissions for the recommended products. Learn more.

 Proton Pass interface on mobile

-With 1Password, its mobile interface is initially similar to the desktop version.
+With 1Password, the mobile interface is initially similar to the desktop version.
 However, what impressed me was that you could customize the menus to suit your needs.
-For example, you can limit the app only to show relevant vaults when using your phone.
+For example, you can limit the app to only show relevant vaults when using your phone.
 This app version also allows you to enable Travel Mode to ensure some items remain invisible no matter what.
 The only problem during testing was that the app disallows taking screenshots of the interface, forcing the research team and me to take pictures of the phone to show 1Password’s interface.

 1Password interface on mobile